Are you allergic?

 Space for the equipment

 You need some closed space, so the bees and other insects, including other pests don't have access to.

 In this room you are going to keep your equipment, parts of the hives that you don't need all the time, empty honey combs etc.

 You will also need space for extracting honey.
 This can be done in that same room or any other but the bees must not have access to that room while extracting.

 Are there any laws regarding beekeeping in your area?

 The laws differ from place to place.
-Make sure you are acquiainted to the laws on maintaing bees in your area.
+Make sure you are acquainted to the laws on maintaining bees in your area.

 If you went through all of these requirements and decided that beekeeping is something you really want to do, keep learning.